Rushmere3D/PrintPalette/Slicer_Setup.md

 ## Installing Python

-To be able to run the PrintPalette script you will need to have Python installed on your compputer (If you use the PrintPalette App, this is not required).
+To be able to run the PrintPalette script you will need to have Python installed on your computer (If you use the PrintPalette App, this is not required).
 I suggest heading to [Python.org](https://www.python.org/) to find the installer for your OS.

 ## Editing the script